fancidev/qtinter/docs/reference.rst

 .. class:: QiLoopMode

-   Defines the possible operating modes of a :class:`QiBaseEventLoop`.
+   An :external:class:`enum.Enum` that defines the possible operating modes of a :class:`QiBaseEventLoop`.
 Its members are:

    .. data:: OWNER